 2012 A revival of Into the Woods, Stephen Sondheim and James Lapine's Tony Award-winning musical that intertwines classic fairytales, opens at the Delacorte Theater in Central Park.
 The Shakespeare in the Park production stars Donna Murphy as the Witch, Denis O'Hare as the Baker, Amy Adams and the Baker's Wife, and Jessie Mueller as Cinderella.

-2014 Robert Lopez and Kristen Anderson-Lopez's musical Up Here opens its world premiere engagement at the La Jolla Playhouse in La Jolla, CA. Betsy Wolfe and Matt Bittner topline the musical, which takes place inside the head of a computer repairman (Bittner) with a vivid imagination.
+2014 Robert Lopez and Kristen Anderson-Lopez's musical Up Here opens its world premiere engagement at the La Jolla Playhouse in La Jolla, California.
+Betsy Wolfe and Matt Bittner topline the musical, which takes place inside the head of a computer repairman (Bittner) with a vivid imagination.
 Alex Timbers directs.

 Watch highlights from the 2012 Shakespeare in the Park production of Into the Woods: